 Smith received his bachelor's degree in business administration from Notre Dame in 1977.
 Following graduation, he joined the Notre Dame coaching staff under Dan Devine and remained in that capacity until 1981.
 The 1977 Notre Dame team captured the undisputed national championship.

 Smith left Notre Dame following the 1981 season to accept a marketing position with IBM.
 He returned to college athletics in April 1983 as assistant athletics director at Eastern Michigan University.
 In 1985, he was appointed interim director of athletics at Eastern Michigan, a position he held until 1986 when he became director on a full-time basis.
 In 1993, Smith was named director of athletics at Iowa State University.
 He moved to Arizona State as director of athletics in 2000.

-Smith is active in the Columbus community and is a member of the board of the YMCA of Central Ohio, the Boys and Girls Club of Greater Columbus, the Columbus Sports Commission and the governing board of trustees of the Lincoln Theater Association.
+Smith is active in the Columbus community.
+He is a member of the Columbus Sports Commission, the boards of the YMCA of Central Ohio and the Boys and Girls Club of Greater Columbus, and the governing board of trustees of the Lincoln Theater Association.
 He serves on the Kids Unlimited National Advisory Board, an organization committed to positively transforming the lives of inner-city children growing up in Toledo, Ohio.
 In addition, Smith and his wife, Sheila, support numerous community charities.